Vinnie Tarantola

 Vinnie Tarantola is an American gasser drag racer, the first to win two National Hot Rod Association (NHRA) national titles in the class.

 History

 Driving a Chevrolet-powered 1940 Willys gasser, Tarantola won two NHRA national class titles.

-His first was in C/GS, at the 1965 NHRA Nationals, at Indianapolis Raceway Park.
+Tarantola's first was in C/GS, at the 1965 NHRA Nationals, at Indianapolis Raceway Park.
 His winning pass was 11.45 seconds at 121.45 mph.

 Tarantola followed up with a win in CC/G (adding a supercharger to the Chevrolet engine) at Indianapolis in 1966.
 There, his win was an 11.36 second pass at 124.30 mph.